aesthytik/redux-thunk-example/README.md

 ### Fetching data from an API

 Now onto our application.
-All of the above code examples were just examples.
-We will dive into the important bits of the code.
+All of the above code snippets were just examples.
+We will now dive into the important bits of the code of our app.
 Also, a github repo will be available at the end of the article, containing the entire app.

-Our app will fetch (asynchronously) data that is retrieved by an API - we already built and deployed a working API, how convenient :) - and then display the fetched data as nice as my designing skills go (not too far).
+Our app will fetch (asynchronously) data that is retrieved by an API - assuming we already built and deployed a working API, how convenient :) - and then display the fetched data as nice as my UI design skills go (not too far).

-TVmaze's public API contains a tonne of data and we will fetch all the shows they have ever aired.
+TVmaze's public API contains tonnes of data and we will fetch all the shows they have ever aired.
 Then, the app will display all the shows, toghether with their rating and premiere date.

 **Designing our state**

 In order for this application to work properly, our state needs to have 3 properties: `isLoading`, `hasError` and `items`.
-So we will have 3 action creators and an extra action creator where we will fetch the data and call the other 3 action creators based on the status or our request to the API.
-More details on why are we doing this, a bit later.
+So we will have one action creator for each property and an extra action creator where we will fetch the data and call the other 3 action creators based on the status of our request to the API.

 **Action creators**